cunnie/writings/NaNoWriMo.md

 He turned to her: "Now _that_ is a very good question."

-He says, "In the beginning we had no idea — we thought we'd create them in the frontal lobes — the cerebral cortext — and that was weird.
+He says, "In the beginning we had no idea — we thought we'd create them in the frontal lobes — the cerebral cortex — and that was weird.
 You could tell the behavior changed.
 Then we began to branch out: the thalamus, the hippocampus, the amygdalae"